 - To foster and perpetuate a true spirit of Americanism;

-- To preserve the memories of our former members and the associations of our members and our forefathers in the Great Wars;
+- To preserve the memories of our former members and the associations of our members and our forefathers in all wars;

 - To inculcate a sense of individual obligation to the community, state and nation;

 - To combat the autocracy of both the classes and the masses;